 Megan O'Reilly, Research & Development Manager at Van Dyck Fine Foods Ltd, New Plymouth thought laterally and enlisted Emma Muir, a second year Bachelor of Engineering (Chemical and Bioprocess Engineering) student to help them with their summer project work.

-Emma found it rewarding working with the R&D Manager, and being involved with factory trials.
-From Megan’s perspective, she was able to reflect that VDFF now have a better understanding of some influences on manufacturing and can adjust documentation to prevent gaps in their data, providing ongoing benefits for the organisation.
-Constantly creating new flavour rotates, Megan says she appreciates the new ideas and feedback students provide while also lending valuable assistance in preparing benchtop samples and sourcing ingredients, while learning and having fun in the process.
+Emma found it rewarding to work with the R&D Manager, and to be involved with factory trials.
+From Megan’s perspective, she was able to reflect that VDFF were able to obtain a better understanding of some influences on manufacturing to adjust documentation to prevent gaps in their data, providing ongoing benefits for the organisation.
+Constantly creating new flavour rotates, Megan said she appreciated the new ideas and feedback students provided, while also lending valuable assistance in preparing benchtop samples and sourcing ingredients, while learning and having fun in the process.

 Alton Gondipon at Armatec Environmental Ltd

-Catherine Taiapa, R&D Manager at Armatec Environmental Ltd, New Plymouth, found she was able to put final year Bachelor of Agribusiness student Gondipon’s passion for contributing to Taranaki’s transition to a low carbon economy to good use.
-She deployed Gondipon to a summer project involving anaerobic digestion technologies.
-Alton says: “The ability to witness the everyday achievements of the team was very fulfilling which is challenging to witness in a large business environment.
+Catherine Taiapa, R&D Manager at Armatec Environmental Ltd, New Plymouth, found she was able to put final year Bachelor of Agribusiness student Alton’s passion for contributing to Taranaki’s transition to a low carbon economy to good use.
+She deployed Alton to a summer project involving anaerobic digestion technologies.
+Alton says: “The ability to witness the everyday achievements of the team was very fulfilling, something that is challenging to witness in a large business environment.

 My time at Armatec also taught me to be resilient and to never be afraid of taking risks.
 In a changing global economy, the ability to take risks to adapt to change is critical more than ever in order to achieve our region's 2050 vision.
 As someone who aspires to run my own business in the future, the internship provided me with valuable insights on the day to day operations of a small business”.